mitric-lab/programming_theochem/src/psets/pset_00.md

 \sigma_A = \sqrt{\mathrm{Var}(A)}
 $$

-In the lecture, we have generated the eigenstates of the quantum harmonic oscillator in the position basis, known as wavefunctions.
-In the position basis, the position and momentum operator are given as:
+In the lecture, we generated the eigenstates of the quantum harmonic oscillator in the position basis, known as wavefunctions.
+In the position basis, the position and momentum operator is given as
 $$
 \hat{x} = x,\quad \hat{p}=-\mathrm{i}\frac{\mathrm{d}}{\mathrm{d}x}
 $$
 **Calculate $\sigma_{x}$ and $\sigma_{p}$ for the first 5 eigenstates
 of the harmonic oscillator and verify Heisenberg's uncertainty principle.**

-*Hint: the imaginary unit in sympy can be accessed using `sp.I`.*
+*Hint: the imaginary unit in SymPy can be accessed using `sp.I`.*

 ### Problem 4
 Recursion is a key concept in computer science where a problem is solved by breaking it down into smaller instances of the same problem.
-This is done by using functions that call themselves within their own code.
+This is done by using functions that call themselves within their code.
 It is widely applicable to different types of problems.

 The factorial function, for example, can be defined recursively in the